Group and Individual Counseling

 Close to 88,000 Americans die each year from alcohol-related causes (www.niaaa.nih.gov), a fact that includes direct deaths and the indirect, as resulting from drunken driving.
 Additionally, 113 Americans die every day due to drug overdoses (www.cdc.gov).
 These are terrible facts to see written in print, but they’re mentioned with the express intent of illustrating the awful trend we’re all experiencing to some degree.
 Drugs and alcohol permeate our modern society, and you either have succumbed to this nightmare condition or you know someone experiencing the symptoms of addiction.

-This time is critical, presenting a split in the road where you can continue recklessly living without help, or you can seek out counselling.
-Take an inpatient approach, excluding your weakened mind from the influences of life that have led you astray.
+This time is critical, presenting a split in the road where you can continue recklessly living without help, or you can seek out counseling.
+Addiction centers offer you to take an inpatient approach, excluding your weakened mind from the influences of life that have led you astray.

 The Effects of Addiction on the Mind

-An inpatient counselling strategy deals with problems of the mind, helping you find the strength to develop new coping mechanisms.
+An inpatient group and individual counseling strategy deals with problems of the mind, helping you find the strength to develop new coping mechanisms.
 Here are some of the issues your counselor will guide you through during your rehab.

 - Loss of self-worth